 The key to training a Greyhound to climb stairs is to take it slow and use positive reinforcement.
 Here are a few tips to get you started:

-1. Introduce your Greyhound to the stairs gradually
+1. Introduce the stairs gradually

 Start by placing a few treats on the first step and allowing your Greyhound to sniff them out.
 Once they are comfortable with the first step, move on to the next.
 The idea is to make the process as non-threatening as possible by starting with a small number of steps and gradually increasing the number of steps.